 Globally, there has been growing recognition of the value of spatiotemporal analyses in chronic disease epidemiology.
 Advances in geographic information systems (GIS) and statistical modeling have enabled more detailed studies on the incidence and mortality of diabetes.
-For example, in a study in Denmark examining the link between long-term exposure to air pollutants and the incidence of diabetes in a cohort of nurses found a significant positive correlation between PM2.5 exposure and diabetes incidence (relative risk, [RR] = 1.11; 95% confidence interval, [95% Cl]: 1.02-1.22), but no significant association with particulate matter with particle size below 10 microns (PM10), nitrogen dioxide (NO2), and nitrogen oxides (NO_x)^[17].
-Similarly, a US study found that PM{25} (Prevalence Ratio, [PR] = 1.10; 95% CI: 1.03-1.17) and O3 (PR = 1.06; 95% CI: 1.03-1.09) were associated with higher diabetes prevalence^[18].
+For example, in a study in Denmark examining the link between long-term exposure to air pollutants and the incidence of diabetes in a cohort of nurses found a significant positive correlation between PM{2.5} exposure and diabetes incidence (Relative Risk, [RR] = 1.11; 95% CI: 1.02-1.22), but no significant association with particulate matter with particle size below 10 microns (PM10), nitrogen dioxide (NO2), and NO_x^[17].
+Similarly, a US study found that PM25 (Prevalence Ratio, [PR] = 1.10; 95% CI: 1.03-1.17) and O_3 (PR = 1.06; 95% CI: 1.03-1.09) were associated with higher diabetes prevalence^[18].
 Recent research efforts in China have begun to incorporate socioeconomic and environmental disparities; however, comprehensive analyses of spatiotemporal clustering remain limited.
-In terms of the analysis of mortality and socioenvironmental factors of T2DM in China, a spatiotemporal analysis is essential to fully understand the complex patterns of diabetes mortality across areas and at different times. studies on the Currently, there are few spatiotemporal analyses of T2DM mortality.
-Ten years ago, a relevant national study on the spatiotemporal analysis of diabetes mortality in China used data from national disease surveillance points (DSPs), in which the overall risk of mortality from diabetes was assessed in seven zones instead of administrative provinces or municipals^[19].
-A recent provincial study conducted a spatiotemporal analysis of the association between T2DM mortality and socioenvironmental factors in elderly individuals in Shandong Province, China.
-The study found that temperature and relative humidity were significantly associated with T2DM mortality; however, it focused solely on elderly people living in temperate monsoon climates with distinct seasons^[20].
+In terms of the analysis of mortality and socioenvironmental factors of T2DM in China, a spatiotemporal analysis is essential to fully understand the complex patterns of diabetes deaths across areas and at different times.
+Currently, there are few studies on the spatiotemporal analyses of T2DM mortality.
+Ten years ago, a relevant national study on the spatiotemporal analysis of diabetes deaths in China used data from national disease surveillance points (DSPs), in which the overall risk of death from diabetes was assessed in seven zones instead of administrative provinces or municipals^[19]. Α recent provincial study conducted spatiotemporal analysis of the association between T2DM deaths and socioenvironmental factors in elderly individuals in Shandong Province, China.
+The study found that temperature and relative humidity were significantly associated with T2DM deaths; however, it focused solely on elderly people living in temperate monsoon climates with distinct seasons^[20].
 As a result, there remains a significant gap in research that systematically examines the interplay between T2DM and socioenvironmental factors over time across the entire population, particularly in a subtropical monsoon climate characterized by abundant precipitation and high temperature.
-This is particularly important when considering spatiotemporal clustering analyses of the China's leading industrial and populous province.
+This is particularly important when considering spatiotemporal clustering analyses of China's leading industrial and populous provinces.

 China is a large country with diverse economic patterns, living habits, and food culture.
 To conduct the study in a more consistent social, economic, and cultural context, our study was conducted in Guangdong Province, China.
 Guangdong has been the largest economic province in China since 1989 with the most rapid development rate.
-Its total gross domestic product (GDP) ranks among the top ten in the world, surpassing that of Spain, Australia, and the Netherlands, equivalent to that of Canada and South Korea, and was on par with that of Brazil in 2022^[21,22].
+Its total gross domestic product (GDP) ranks among the top ten in the world, surpassing Spain, Australia, and the Netherlands, and is equivalent to that of Canada and South Korea in 2022^[21,22].
 If GDP per capita is taken as an estimate of the gross national income per capita (GNI per capita) of the World Bank Analytical Classification^[23], the GDP per capita values of Guangdong from 2014 to 2018 increased from upper-middle to high income as a whole.
-It is the most populous province in China since 2007 and had 126 million people according to the Seventh Population Census in 2020, which equalled to that of Japan or Mexico^[24,25].
+It is the most populous province in China since 2007 and had 126 million people according to the Seventh Population Census in 2020^[24,25].
 Similar to many emerging economies, Guangdong considers industry as its main driving force for economic development^[26,27].